 BYU Education Week began in 1922 and is one of the largest continuing education programs of its type.
 The program is held on the beautiful Brigham Young University campus in Provo, Utah, each August and offers more than 1,000 classes on a variety of subjects, including education, religion, marriage and family, the arts, history, genealogy, communication, youth classes, and much more.
-The program is designed primarily for adults, although everyone age 14 and older is welcome!
+The program is designed primarily for adults, although anyone age 14 by December 31 of the program year is welcome!

 August 19–23, 2019

 Each year, more than 200 presenters share a wealth of information.
 The presenters are faculty from Brigham Young University, instructors from Seminaries and Institutes of Religion of The Church of Jesus Christ of Latter-day Saints, and other experts in their field.
 A highlight of the program is a campus devotional that traditionally features a General Authority from The Church of Jesus Christ of Latter-day Saints.
 The devotional is open to the general public.